fetchai/uAgents/integrations/business finder/README.md

 python main.py
 ```

-Now you have the agents up and running to perform mobility integrations using the provided APIs.
+Now you have the agents up and running to perform business finder integrations using the provided APIs.
 Happy integrating! 🎉